cdc08x/MINERful/README.md

 MINERful
 =========================

 MINERful is a fast miner for discovering declarative process models out of logs.
-Logs can be either real or synthetic, stored as [XES](http://www.xes-standard.org/) files or text documents with strings.
+Logs can be either real or synthetic, stored as [XES](http://www.xes-standard.org/) files or text documents with strings (every character is considered as an event, every line as a trace).
 Among the other things, MINERful can also create synthetic logs and export them as [XES](http://www.xes-standard.org/) or [MXML](http://www.processmining.org/logs/mxml) files, simplify existing Declare models, and import/export models written in JSON or in the ConDec native language.
 Simply play around with it!

 Publications and further material
 ------------